zigbee-alliance/distributed-compliance-ledger/docs/upgrading-ubuntu-on-running-nodes.md

 > **Multi-node order (Sentry Node + Validator Node):** Upgrade **sentries first (one at a time), then the validator last**.
 >
-> Why it's safe: this repo's ansible deploys the validator with `pex: false` and `persistent_peers` set only to its private sentries (see `deployment/ansible/roles/configure/vars/validator.yml` and `tasks/validator.yml`).
-Taking one sentry down leaves the validator connected through the others, so signing continues.
+> Why it's safe (when you have ≥2 sentries): this repo's ansible deploys the validator with `pex: false` and `persistent_peers` set to **all** of its private sentries — `deployment/ansible/roles/configure/tasks/validator.yml:27,33` joins every entry of the `private_sentries` ansible group into the list.
+The validator's only peers are these sentries (no public gossip), so taking one sentry down for an OS upgrade still leaves the validator connected to the **remaining sentries**, and signing continues.
 >
 > Single-sentry operators: the upgrade still works.
 While the sentry is down, the validator will stop producing blocks, but DCL has no downtime slashing (see `x/validator/abci.go` — `HandleValidatorSignature` is intentionally not called), so the validator is not jailed.
 Once the sentry returns, the validator reconnects via its existing `persistent_peers` and catches up via blocksync.
 Before starting, check two things:
 > - **Voting power**: your validator going offline must not push the currently-online voting power below the 2/3 BFT threshold, or the chain will halt for the upgrade window.